2323wnsgur/air_pollutant/README.md

 The dashboard shows:

     1.Weather information (Temperature, Humidity)

-2.Air quality metrics (PM2.5, PM10, NOx, NH3, CO, SO2, VOC)
+    2.Air quality metrics (PM2.5, PM10, NOx, NH3, CO2, SO2, VOC)

     3.Interactive charts (line, bar, and doughnut) for visual representation of data.

 Technologies Used

     1.HTML5: Structure and layout of the dashboard.

     2.CSS (W3.CSS): For styling and responsive design.

     3.JavaScript: Fetching data and rendering charts.

     4.Chart.js: For creating interactive and visually appealing charts.

     5.External APIs:
     OpenWeatherMap for real-time weather data.